tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 responses as they arrive to produce addresses for ESNI-capable hosts.

 ~~~
-1. If an ESNIKeys response arrives before an A or AAAA response, initiate TLS with
+1. If an ESNIKeys response with an address set arrives before an A or AAAA response,
-ESNI to the provided address(es).
+initiate TLS with ESNI to the provided address(es).

 2. If an A or AAAA response arrives before the ESNIKeys response, wait up
 to CD milliseconds before initiating TLS to either address.
 (Clients may begin
 TCP connections in this time.
 QUIC connections should wait.)
 If an ESNIKeys
-response does not arrive in this time, initiate TLS without ESNI to the
+response with an address set does not arrive in this time, initiate TLS
-provided address(es).
+without ESNI to the provided address(es).
 ~~~

 CD (Connection Delay) is a configurable parameter.
 The recommended value is 50 milliseconds,